I’ve seen quite a bit of posts discussing Muay Thai vs Krav Maga.

 - Curriculum: A legitimate gym should have a clear and structured curriculum with a focus on fundamentals, technique, and practical application.
 Ask whether the gym offers beginner-friendly classes, and whether they incorporate sparring or partner drills into their sessions for realistic training.

 - Credentials: Consider the gym’s affiliations or endorsements.
 For Krav Maga, look for gyms associated with organizations like Krav Maga Worldwide or the International Krav Maga Federation.
-For Muay Thai, look for gyms recognized by organizations like the World Muaythai Council or affiliated with renowned training camps in Thailand.
+For Muay Thai, look for gyms recognized by organizations like the World Muay Thai Council or affiliated with renowned training camps in Thailand.

 - Reviews: Research online reviews and testimonials from current or former gym members to learn more about the training center’s reputation, facilities, and instructors.